storacha/ucanto/w3/Readme.md

    UCANs and deny service if not authorized).

-   Library includes reference implementation (not fit for production use) of the "identity" service.
-You can activate and obtain in-process "ucanto connection" to it as follows:
+   Library includes reference implementation (not fit for production use) of the "identity" service which you can create and obtain in-process "ucanto connection" to it:

    ```ts
    import { Identity } from 'w3-store'